damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

  3. How to disassemble the components a product for recycling/disposing?
  4. Describing the environmental assessment: it is the assessment of the environmental consequences of disposing or recycling a product before the decision to move forward with the proposed action.
    - The negative consequences of disposable products on the environment if sustainability isn't factored into disposal options.
-   - How to select the disposal or recycling process to have the less environmental impacts?
+   - How to select the disposal or recycling process to have a less environmental impact?

 How to visualize the process of disposal?
  1. Images